kubernetes/enhancements/keps/sig-network/1860-kube-proxy-IP-node-binding/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 - cloud controller manager /  LoadBalancer controller
-  - LoadBalancer controller should set the right .status field for `ipMode`
-    - In case of this feature outage nothing happens, as LoadBalancers will be already out of sync with services in case of CCM being crashed
+  - If there is an outage of the cloud controller manager, the result is the same as if this feature wasn't in use; the LoadBalancers will get out of sync with Services
 - kube-proxy or other Service Proxy that implements this feature
-  - Network interface IP address programming
-    - In case of this feature outage, the user will get the same result/behavior as if the `ipMode` field has not been set.
+  - If there is a service proxy outage, the result is the same as if this feature wasn't in use

 ### Scalability